opencog/atomese-simd/README.md

 * `sudo usermod -a -G video <user_id>`
 * Build and install cogutils, the AtomSpace, and the code here.
   This uses the same build style as all other OpenCog projects.
+* Build and install the code in this repo.
+  `mkdir build; cd build; cmake ..; make; sudo make install`
+* Look over the examples.
+Run them
+  `cd examples; guile -s vect-mult.scm`

+The `scaffolding` directory contains code that is "pure" OpenCL, and does not have any Atomese in it.
+It just provides some basic OpenCL examples.

 Make sure the software isn't insane, by running `opencog/opencl/scaffolding/show-ocl-hw` executable from the